 Dr Jie Zhang has a Bachelor degree in Mechanical Engineering and a Masters degree in Tribology and Surface Engineering from China University of Geosciences (Beijing).
 His Masters project was ‘The Study on Tribological Properties of a Glucose Microemulsion’ (2005-2007).
 He then joined the Tribology Group in Imperial College London, worked on his PhD project “The study on the friction, wear and film formation properties of ZDDP-containing oils” and completed in 2011 (2007-2011).
 From 2009 he continuously worked on consultancy work for oil companies and involved in other projects in the Tribology Group (2009-2013).
 Since 2013 he started to work as a Research Associate on ‘Implementing Lubrication in Micro-Electro-Mechanical System’ project (2013-2015), ‘The Characterisation of Ashless Antiwear Tribofilms’ project (2015-2016), and ‘Mechanochemical behaviour of ZDDP’ (2016-now).
 He also received an Marie Curie Fellowship and worked as an Experienced Researcher in the beginning of 2017.

-et al., 2020, Experimental investigation into the effects of diesel dilution on engine lubrication, Tribology International, ISSN:0301-679X
+et al., 2022, Characterising the effects of simultaneous water and gasolinedilution on lubricant performance, Tribology International, ISSN:0301-679X

 et al., 2022, Digitally-enhanced lubricant evaluation scheme for hot stamping applications, Nature Communications, Vol:13, ISSN:2041-1723

 Zhang J, Ewen J, Spikes H, 2022, Substituent effects on the mechanochemical response of zinc dialkyldithiophosphate, Molecular Systems Design & Engineering, Vol:7, ISSN:2058-9689, Pages:1045-1055